cdsbymira/cdsbymira/README.md

 ## Hi there 👋
+Hi, I’m Mira.
+I’m a high school student with a strong interest in technology and innovation.
+I’m currently learning the fundamentals of web development and version control, and I enjoy building tools that solve real problems in education.

+Right now, I’m working on an AI-supported student monitoring system that helps track academic engagement and project progress.
+I aim to create practical, user-friendly interfaces and explore how technology can improve learning environments.

+I believe in starting early, staying curious, and always being open to growth.
+This is just the beginning of my journey.

 <!--
 **cdsbymira/cdsbymira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.